hackersanddesigners/ageofdust/README.md

 * 1x resistor 75 ohm
 * perfboard or breadboard

-The choise of the Voltage Regulator, Cap 2 and Cap 3 depends on the Dynamo.
+The choice of the Voltage Regulator, Cap 2 and Cap 3 depends on the Dynamo.

 In the case of Dynamo 6V:
 * 5V output regulator, at least current from 0.5 up to 1.5A: the only one through hole I found in Fernel is MCP1826S-5002E/AB: [link](https://it.farnell.com/en-IT/microchip/mcp1826s-5002e-ab/ic-ldo-5-0v-1a-to-220-3/dp/1578425)